-The Group was mainly exposed to USD, JPY, RMB, and EUR.
+The Group was mainly exposed to USD, RMB, and EUR.

 The following table details the Group's sensitivity to a 1% increase and decrease in the New Taiwan dollar (i.e., the functional currency) against the relevant foreign currencies.
 The sensitivity rate used when reporting foreign currency risk internally to key management personnel and representing management's assessment of the reasonably possible change in foreign exchange rates is 1%.
-The sensitivity analysis included only outstanding foreign currency denominated monetary items and foreign exchange forward contracts designated as cash flow hedges, and adjusts their translation at the end of the reporting period for a 1% change in foreign currency rates.
+The sensitivity analysis included only outstanding foreign currency denominated monetary items, and adjusts their translation at the end of the reporting period for a 1% change in foreign currency rates.
 A positive number below indicates an increase in pre-tax profit.
 For a 1% weakening of the New Taiwan dollar against the relevant currency, there would be an equal and opposite impact on pre-tax profit below would be negative.

 USD Impact

-For the Year Ended December 3 r 31
+For For the Year Ended December 31

-2020 2019
+2021 2020

-Profit or loss \$ 26,483 (i) \$ 19,483 (i)
+Profit or loss \$ 30,145 (i) \$ 26,483 (i)

-J IPY I mpa ct

-Fo r the ır End ıbe r 31

-20 020 201 2019

-Profit or loss \$ 10 (ii) \$ 6 (ii)

-F EUR I mpa ct

-Fo r the ır End ıbe r 31

-20 020 201 2019

-Profit or loss \$, 774 (iii) \$ - 76 (iii)

 RMB Impact

+For the Year End led December 31

+2021 2020

+Profit or loss \$ (277) (ii) \$ 295 (ii)

+EUR Impact

-For the Year Ended December 31 r 31
+For the Year Ended December 3

-2020 2019
+2021 2020

-Profit or loss \$, 295 (iv) \$ 27 71 (iv)
+Profit or loss \$ (100) (iii) \$ 774 (iii)

 - i.
 This was mainly attributable to the exposure on outstanding USD letters of credit, trade receivables, trade payables, other payables and bank deposits, which were not hedged at the end of the reporting period. - ii.
-This was mainly attributable to the exposure on outstanding JPY bank deposits, which were not hedged at the end of the reporting period. - iii.
-This was mainly attributable to the exposure on outstanding EUR letters of credit, other payables and bank deposits, which were not hedged at the end of the reporting period. - iv.
-This was mainly attributable to the exposure outstanding on RMB bank deposits, which were not hedged at the end of the reporting period.
+This was mainly attributable to the exposure outstanding on RMB bank deposits, which were not hedged at the end of the reporting period. - iii.
+This was mainly attributable to the exposure on outstanding EUR letters of credit, other payables and bank deposits, which were not hedged at the end of the reporting period.